kstenerud/concise-encoding/cbe-specification.md

 All array types are preceded by an array length field, representing the number of octets in the array.

-The array length field is encoded as a [VLQ](https://github.com/kstenerud/vlq/blob/master/vlq-specification.md).
+The array length field is encoded as an [RVLQ](https://github.com/kstenerud/vlq/blob/master/vlq-specification.md).

 ### Bytes